aojah1/sdg7/README.md

 ### Success Criteria:

-The Machine Learning alogrithm proposed will enable goverment of all countires to track progress towards Sustainable Development Goal 7, and gain profound insights into global energy consumption patterns over time.
+The Machine Learning alogrithm proposed will enable goverment and related agencies of all countires to track progress towards Sustainable Development Goal 7, and gain profound insights into global energy consumption patterns over time.

 ## 2. Data Understanding